-Acknowledging our mentors and consultants is a key authoring strategy
+Acknowledging our mentors is a key authoring strategy!

 In my own experience, I have learned that it is not good to wait until the end to begin documenting everyone who has contributed to your final product.
 The simplest solution to this aspect of the editorial process is to keep notes on the people and organizations that are of assistance to us as a project develops.
 As I have moved from Prospect for Murder to Murder on Mokulua Drive, and from Murders of Conveyance to Yen For Murder, I have copied the Notes and Acknowledgment portion from one manuscript into the next.
 After removing references that are not pertinent to the current work, I continue to make quick notes as I progress through each book.
 By the end of a project, I may not have beautifully composed text, but I have complete references that will allow me to polish the section.